Christonn93/work-flow-ca-social-media-client/README.md

 After downloading the zip file run `npm init`, this should start up with installing the dependencies for this project.

+Run `git init` to initialize git in the project folder to avoid errors related to husky setup.

 If the style is not showing up, make sure to run `npm run build`.
 This will run the build script to create css from scss files.
 When working with the project and doing style changes, its recommended to run `npm run start`.
 This will run a script that is watching the changes that is done and applying changes on save of the file.